mad01/mad01.github.io/_posts/2016-12-28-python-protobuf-over-http.md

 }
 {% endhighlight %}

-build the proto python file. you will get py_proto_pb2.py which is the protobuf python class file that you now can use to build a proto client and server
+build the proto python file. you will get py\_proto\_pb2.py which is the protobuf python class file that you now can use to build a proto client and server
 {% highlight bash%}
 $ protoc --python_out=. lib/py_proto.proto
 {% endhighlight %}

+Server api.
+The server used the generated protobuf python file to parse the message and to encode the response.
 {% highlight python %}
 #!/usr/bin/env python3
 import falcon